JonathanCMyers/Kungpow-Duck/README.md

 # Kungpow-Duck
-2D RPG Engine built in java
+2D RPG Engine built in java.
 If you would like instructions on how to get started, email me at Jonathan@Achnic.tk